AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 git clone git@github.com:crazyhottommy/2019-snakemake-Harvard-Informatics-nanocourse.git
 ```

 Navigate to that folder.
 Then open the tutorial.md file as a markdown preview.
+Then in the tab of the markdown file, right click and choose "New View for Markdown File".
+This will open the markdown file to the right side and you can close the original.
+Now we can see the terminal and markdown side by side.

 ![markdown](img/markdown.png)